txnyz01/indeed-scraper/README.md

 </ul>

 <h2>General Information</h2>
 <p> It works perfectly fine even if it can be slow because of the way it works.
-It opens up all the job posts one by one to get the full job descriptions. /nThere is a room for improvement, will try to make it faster, find a new way of doing it to be more efficient, optimise the code to be smaller as well.</p>
+It opens up all the job posts one by one to get the full job descriptions.
+There is a room for improvement, will try to make it faster, find a new way of doing it to be more efficient, optimise the code to be smaller as well.</p>